 Flight Safety International Second-in-Command

-Flight Safety International are seeking a pilot to operate as Second-in-Command and to be based at Farnborough in the UK.
+Flight Safety International are seeking a pilot to operate as Second-in-Command in training sessions in aircraft and simulators and to be based at Farnborough in the UK.

 Info from Flight Safety International careers page.